Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 As a self-taught photographer who’s intimately familiar with the landscape, he’s also the ideal person to show you all the spots in Rio Lagartos where you can take the best pictures.

 William provides private tours for up to 6 people.
-He keeps the group size small on purpose because he’s going for a quality service.
+He keeps the group size small on purpose because he’s going for quality service.
 Having experienced his services myself, I’d say he’s definitely one of the best guides in the area.

-I’m not being paid anything by him and I am not biased by any means, I’m just happy to talk about his tours as I had such a great time because of him.
+I’m not being paid anything by him, and I am not biased by any means; I’m just happy to talk about his tours, as I had such a great time because of him.

 Rio Lagartos boat at sunset